Aegizz/Public-Reflection/Reflection.md

 **2. websocketpp**

 Websocketpp is a C++ library that implements RFC6455 Websocket Protocol, allowing us to integrate the protocol into our C++ programs.
 This library enabled us to initiate connections from clients to servers.
 Examples existed to help us start the project, however, the documentation was quite overwhelming.
 This led to a reliance on AI generated code to learn the library, however, we eventually became familiar enough with the library to not need ChatGPT.
 Though it was never mentioned in the public protocol page, (was not sure if it infringed on academic integrity rules) server-server communication was only possible through servers spawning their own clients to make connections to other servers.
 This was a major hurdle to overcome that was likely brought upon by our choice of programming language.
+As mentioned before, if we had used Javascript or the Python library for websockets, it may have made the implementation simpler for all of us, and not brought about this issue with server-server connections.

 **3. nlohmann/json**